WolfElkan/LMC-20S-CSC2635-Project7/assignment.md

 8. Submit
 9. Demonstrate your running program to instructor.
 Be prepared to show all possible test cases and answer project-related questions.

-## New Material (Readings, Videos, etc…)
+## New Material (Readings, Videos, etc&hellip;)

 As this is a final project, you will be expected to implement concepts that we’ve covered throughout the semester (GUI and Object-Oriented Programming), in addition to the following new concepts:
-•	Reading
+* Reading
-o	Horstmann Chapter 14 : Sorting and Searching o	Horstmann Chapter 19 : Streams (specifically, Object streams in section 19.4)
+    * Horstmann Chapter 14: Sorting and Searching
+    * Horstmann Chapter 19: Streams (specifically, Object streams in section 19.4)
-•	Lectures
+* Lectures
-o	Searching and Sorting lectures o	Streams lecture, specially object streams
+    * Searching and Sorting lectures
+    * Streams lecture, specially object streams

 ## Project Options
 ### 1. Mailbox
 #### Description
-1

 Write a GUI-based Mailbox tool that allows a user to

 - Create emails  (you don’t need to actually send an email)